Therapy with Dr Lawrence Howells, Clinical Psychologist

 Problems with relationships: e.g. difficulties forming or maintaining relationships, difficulties with identity (e.g. relationship with the self), frequent conflict, relationship difficulties.

 Dr Howells’ background in clinical psychology means that he is able to use different models in his work and tailor the therapy to suit the individual.
-This is particularly important as people rarely experience difficulties in a single area of their lives; low mood and anxiety often appear together, for example.
-Having said that, Dr Howells does find some therapy models particularly useful and uses Cognitive Behavioural Therapy (CBT) a great deal.
+This is particularly important as people rarely experience difficulties in a single area of their lives.
+Having said that, Dr Howells does find some therapy models particularly useful, using a combinatino of emotion science and Cognitive Behavioural Therapy (CBT) a great deal (as published in his books).
 This is complemented with ideas from Cognitive Analytic Therapy (CAT), Eye Movement Desensitisation Reprocessing (EMDR), systemic therapy, and psychodynamic ideas.
 Dr Howells currently does a lot of work with younger people in which he draws upon his background in academic psychology, in particular developmental psychology.

 Dr Howells’ therapeutic approach therefore draws upon all of this experience, which means that he can provide choice in relation to therapy, using the approach that best suits the individual and their difficulties.